Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/01-choose-model.md

 ## 🔍 What’s Happening

-GitHub Copilot calls 2 tools:
+GitHub Copilot calls 1 tool:

 - Get AI Model Guidance
-- Get Agent Code Generation Best Practices

 > [!NOTE]
 >If GitHub Copilot doesn't invoke the AI Toolkit tools when generating it's response, you can enter `#aitk` in the chat window to explicitly select which tool(s) you'd like GitHub Copilot to use prior to submitting your prompt.

 ## ✅ Checkpoint

-You should now have a model recommendation for your agent and have deployed the model.
+You should now have a model recommendation for your agent and a deployed Azure AI Foundry version of the model.

 ## 🐾 Next Step